unoplatform/uno.toolkit.ui/doc/material-getting-started.md

 ));
 ```

+> [!NOTE]
-> [!NOTE]: The [Uno.Toolkit.WinUI.Material.Markup](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Material.Markup) NuGet package includes the base [Toolkit Markup package](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Markup) as a dependency.
+> The [Uno.Toolkit.WinUI.Material.Markup](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Material.Markup) NuGet package includes the base [Toolkit Markup package](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Markup) as a dependency.
 Therefore, there is no need to add the `Uno.Toolkit.WinUI.Markup` package separately.
 Furthermore, the `UseMaterialToolkit` extension method also initializes the Toolkit library, so there is no need to call the `UseToolkit` extension method in your `AppResources.cs`.

 ## Additional Resources